 A combination of chemotherapy and radiation therapy (“chemoradiation”) is a standard treatment for early-stage anal cancer.
-However, this treatment can cause side effects such as loose stools, skin irritation, and fatigue.
+However, this treatment can cause side effects.
 In this study, researchers want to see if a less intense chemoradiation treatment plan is as effective as the standard approach but causes fewer side effects.

 Patients will be randomly assigned to one of two groups.
 Both groups will receive the chemotherapy drugs mitomycin-C, 5-fluorouracil, and capecitabine plus radiation therapy.
 One group will receive the standard dose of chemoradiation and the other group will receive the lower dose.
 Capecitabine is taken orally (by mouth) and the other two medications are given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have stage I-II anal cancer that has not yet been treated with surgery, chemotherapy, or radiation therapy.